Animals Struggle To Survive At Abandoned Spanish Zoo

 — Daily Mail Online (@MailOnline) March 29, 2019

 This isn’t the first time that such a tragic story has surfaced.
 In 2016, animals met a similar fate in Armenia’s Gyumri Zoo.
-Per a separate report by The Daily Mail, lions, bears and guinea pigs were left to rot in their cages as the owner abandoned the zoo and vanished from the scene.
+Per a separate report by The Daily Mail, lions, bears, and guinea pigs were left to rot in their cages after the owner abandoned the zoo and vanished from the scene.

 In an attempt to save the animals, an elderly couple fed the animals slaughterhouse scraps.
 The couple stumbled upon the creatures by chance.
-What angered and saddened animal-rights activists was that the poor animals were bought on a whim by a billionaire Armenian oligarch who used the creatures as a source of entertainment at jungle-themed parties.
+What angered and saddened animal-rights activists was that the poor animals were bought on a whim by a billionaire Armenian oligarch, who used the creatures as a source of entertainment at jungle-themed parties.